 \myparagraph{\ambiguoushands~\cite{Prakash2023Hands}} The method addresses scale ambiguity, resulting from bounding box cropping in data augmentation and camera intrinsics, by employing positional encoding of these elements to mitigate scale issues.
 This leads to improved spatial alignment.
 Subsequently, the approach enhances network visibility by integrating local features through distinct hand and object crops.
 They follow the general approach of \methodnameSF to regress hand/object parameters.

 \myparagraph{\uvhand} Since \methodnameSF only leverages a global feature vector to estimate hand and object parameters, the image features lack local context.
 To address this, \uvhand leverages Swin-L transformer~\cite{liu2021swin} to extract image features.
-They then further leverage Deformable DETR~\cite{zhu:iclr21} to encode the feature maps in multiple scales.
-The encoded feature maps are then being aggregated via self and cross attention and finally being used to regress hand and object parameters.
+They then further leverage Deformable DETR~\cite{zhu:iclr21} to encode the multiple-scale feature maps.
+The encoded feature maps are then aggregated via self- and cross-attention before regresssing hand and object parameters.

 \myparagraph{\digit~\cite{fan2021digit}} The method was introduced to estimate strongly interacting hands in~\cite{fan2021digit}.
-Since the \methodnameSF have sensitive prediction when hands interacting with objects, \digit was extended to the \arctic setting.
-Given an image, it first estimate hand part segmentation masks and object mask.
+Since \methodnameSF is sensitive when the hands are interacting with objects, \digit was extended to the \arctic setting.
+Given an image, it first estimates hand part-wise segmentation masks and object masks.
 The mask predictions are fused with the image features to perform parameter estimation.

-\myparagraph{Implementation details} As showned in \refTab{tab:method_summary}, all methods use the default cropping method as in \arctic to crop around the object while \ambiguoushands performs three crops (around two hands and the object). \digit uses the HRNet-W32 backbone~\cite{sun2019deep} and train with a batch size of 64 with the same learning rate for all iterations. \uvhand takes as input a $384\times 384$ image cropped around the object, encodes it with the Swin-L transformer~\cite{liu2021swin} backbone.
-Their method was trained with a batch size of 48 with a learning rate of 2e-4 for the backbone and 1e-7 for other weights.
+\myparagraph{Implementation details} \refTab{tab:method_summary} shows that all methods use the default cropping as in \arctic to crop around the object, while \ambiguoushands performs three crops (around two hands and the object). \digit uses the HRNet-W32 backbone~\cite{sun2019deep} and trains with a batch size of 64 with the same learning rate for all iterations. \uvhand takes as input a $384\times 384$ image cropped around the object and encodes it with the Swin-L transformer~\cite{liu2021swin} backbone.
+It was trained with a batch size of 48 with a learning rate of 2e-4 for the backbone and 1e-7 for other weights.
 Due to computational cost, they train 50 epochs for the decoder and 36 for the backbone. \RWTH uses ViT-G~\cite{zhai2022scaling} backbone with frozen DINOv2~\cite{oquab2023dinov2} weights to train with a batch size of 64.
 It performs a linear warmup from 1e-7 to 1e-4 in the first 5\% steps and uses cosine decay from 1e-4 to 1e-7 for the rest of the steps.